 The Office of Graduate Medical Education will request from the programs a written list stating exactly how an individual’s name and the name of the program should appear on a certificate.
-This information should be returned 8 weeks prior to the program’s completion in order for a certificate to be issued.
+This information should be returned 8 weeks before the program’s completion for a certificate to be issued.
 The certificate will not be released until the Final Evaluation Form (or final letter in the case of a fellow) is received.

 7.2 and 7.3 are examples of certificates issued to a resident and to a fellow:

 - 8.3 Impaired Practitioner

 It is the policy of Saint Louis University School of Medicine and its Graduate Medical Education Programs to protect patients from harm by maintaining a safe, drug-free workplace while complying with the requirements of the Americans with Disabilities Act.
 Trainees with physical or mental impairments or a history of chemical dependency will be evaluated and/or monitored as appropriate by the Employee Assistance Program (EAP).
 Restrictions and/or accommodations for impaired trainees will be incorporated into the appointment and reappointment process.

 - 8.5 Principles to Guide the Relationship between Graduate Medical Education Programs and Industry (Word)